 The awards program is intended to accomplish several purposes:

-- To recognize members who have made significant contributions to the Society and to the cause of native plant and habitat conservation
+- To recognize individuals and organizations who have made significant contributions to the Society and to the cause of native plant and habitat conservation

 - To provide a means of publicly acknowledging such efforts